Contact dermatitis: Signs and symptoms

 Contact dermatitis is a localized rash or irritation of the skin caused by contact with a foreign substance.
 Only the superficial regions of the skin are affected in contact dermatitis.
 Inflammation of the affected tissue is present in the epidermis (the outermost layer of skin) and the outer dermis (the layer beneath the epidermis).

 Contact dermatitis results in large, burning, and itchy rashes.
 These can take anywhere from several days to weeks to heal.
 This differentiates it from contact urticaria (hives), in which a rash appears within minutes of exposure and then fades away within minutes to hours.
 Even after days, contact dermatitis fades only if the skin no longer comes in contact with the allergen or irritant.
 Chronic contact dermatitis can develop when the removal of the offending agent no longer provides expected relief.

-Irritant dermatitis is usually confined to the area where the trigger actually touched the skin, whereas allergic dermatitis may be more widespread on the skin.
-Irritant dermatitis usually found on hands whereas exposed areas of skin.
+Irritant dermatitis is usually confined to the area where the irritating substance actually touched the skin, whereas allergic dermatitis may be more widespread on the skin.
+Irritant dermatitis is usually found on hands whereas exposed areas of skin.
 Symptoms of both forms include the following: